/logo.svg

 Mitochondria (false-coloured red) in a cell from a tubule in the kidney cortex.
 The nucleus of the cell has a prominent nucleolus (false-coloured dark brown).

 The coming about of endosymbiosis on Earth is considered a major evolutionary transition.
 Some organisms evolved an ability to live inside the cells of other organisms without being digested, and such that both themselves and their hosts cells benefit.
-Indeed, endosymbiotic relationships between organisms are widely observed today.
+Indeed, such endosymbiotic relationships between organisms are widely observed today.

 in-out-eukaryogenesis.jpg